Avaiga/taipy-doc/docs/manuals/userman/task-orchestration/vizelmts.md

 using the top right button "Submit".
 The scenario's sequences are also displayed, and the end-user can create, delete or submit them.
 Most of the fields and interactions are customizable.

-For more details, see the [Scenario viewer](../gui/viselements/corelements/scenario.md) page.
+For more details, see the [scenario viewer](../gui/viselements/corelements/scenario.md) page.

 # Job selector
-The `job_selector` control displays the list of jobs submitted to a Taipy application.
+The *job selector* control (`job_selector`) displays the list of jobs submitted to a Taipy application.
 It lists all the jobs with other related information, in particular the job status, and provides users with the ability to select a job.

 As usual, the default usage is really simple.
 It does not require any specific configuration to get the following display.